 A unit member shall be entitled to a maximum of three (3) days leave of absence without loss of salary or benefits or sick leave on account of the death of any member of his/her immediate family.
 If the unit member must travel out-of-state because of the death, the unit member may receive up to five (5) days of bereavement leave under this section.
-As used in this section, "immediate family" means the mother, father, grandmother, grandfather, child, or grandchild of the unit member or unit member's spouse/domestic partner (as defined in subsection 7.1.8.2), and the spouse /domestic partner, son-in-law, daughter-in-law, brother, or sister of the unit member, or any relative living in the immediate household of the unit member.
+As used in this section, "immediate family" means the mother, father, grandmother, grandfather, child, or grandchild of the unit member or unit member's spouse/domestic partner (as defined in subsection 7.1.8.2), and the spouse /domestic partner, son-in-law, daughter-in-law, brother, or sister of the unit member.
 The Superintendent may also grant bereavement leave under the terms described in this section for the death of persons who do not meet the technical definition of immediate family set forth in this section, but who held a relationship with the unit member equivalent to the relationships listed in this section's immediate family definition.